gnu4cn/artifacts-repo/README.md

 - Run `vim migrations/2023-09-14-092441_create_tags/up.sql` to edit both the `up.sql` and `down.sql` files, to add or remove any database table.

 - Then run `diesel migrate run` to complete the migration.

+> Note:
+>
+> When use the diesel-orm migration feat, we should use `pg_dump`'s `-a`, `--only-data` option, to only dump the data.
+And for `diesel migrate run` command, there is a `--all` option for specifying running all the migrations.